geocommunity/blog_website/content/post/2022-02-23-raster-analysis/index.en.markdown

 You can see that the resolution has been reduced, by a factor of five in this case.

 In reality, we will often need to combine rasters from different sources that have different origins and resolutions; this will require us to match the resolution, the origin and the extent.
-For this, the aggregate function is the way to go.
+For this, the resample function is the way to go.
 To demonstrate this, we can first change the origin of the raster we just aggregated.

 ```r